-Only a few studies of enzyme activities have been conducted in animals given the herbicidally active ingredients 2,4-D and 2,4,5-T. These studies suggest that these compounds do not cause major alterations in enzyme activities, and some of the small effects seen may be the result of contamination of these chemicals with small amounts of dioxin.
+Only a few studies of enzyme activities have been conducted in animals which have been fed or otherwise dosed with 2,4-D and 2,4,5-T. These studies suggest that these compounds do not cause major alterations in enzyme activities, and some of the small effects seen may be the result of contamination of these chemicals with small amounts of dioxin.
 A number of studies of TCDD, on the other hand, have shown that it alters the activity of some enzymes in experimental animals.

-The best studied effect is to increase the activity of an enzyme known as anyl hydrocarbon hydroxylase (AHH).
+The best studied effect is an increase in the activity of an enzyme known as aryl hydrocarbon hydroxylase (AHH).
 AHH is important because it makes certain chemicals more soluble in water and, thus, more likely to be excreted in the urine.
 Very small amounts of TCDD cause large increases in the activity of this enzyme in rabbits, mice, rats, guinea pigs, hamsters, birds, fish, and monkeys.
 In several studies in which living cells were taken from humans and allowed to grow in a culture medium, the addition of TCDD to the culture caused an increase in AHH activity in the cells.

-It is interesting that in two studies of human populations exposed to dioxin as a result of industrial accidents (one at Seveso and the other at a 2,4,5-T manufacturing plant in England), scientists found elevated levels of d-glucaric acid in the urine of exposed people.
+It is interesting that in two studies of human populations exposed to dioxin as a result of industrial accidents (one at Seveso and the other at a 2,4,5-T manufacturing plant in England), scientists found elevated levels of d-glutaric acid in the urine of exposed people.
 This chemical is believed to be formed by enzymes that are very closely associated with AHH.
-This finding adds support to the theory that TCDD stimulates AHH activity in humans.
+This finding adds support to the theory that TCDD may stimulate AHH activity in humans.